Piloting Copilot, Codex, and StarCoder2: Hot Temperature, Cold Prompts, or Black Magic?: Experimental set up

 To generate one or more code suggestions from a language model $LM$, we feed it with a prompt $P$, a temperature $T$ and a number of code to be generated $K$, such as $LM(P, T, K) \longrightarrow \{code*\}$.

-The prompt $P$ is composed of the function signature, the description of the programming task (aka. documentation), and the context of the prompt.
+The prompt $P$ is composed of the function signature, the description of the programming task (also known as documentation), and the context of the prompt.
 The context is composed of all information given at the time the language model is used.
-This includes the existing code (e.g. imports...), the offset of the cursor, the targeted language, the authors, the shebang...
+This includes the existing code (e.g., imports), the offset of the cursor, the targeted language, the authors, the shebang, among other factors.

 Our experiment aims to measure the influence on the suggested code when varying the prompt and the temperature to the language models in contrast to when it was not.
 This was the independent variable we controlled, i.e. prompt variation and temperature variation.
 To measure their effects, we observed one dependent variable, namely the performance of the language models without any variation and with variations.
 We define the performance of a language model as follows: